 Keeping supporters in-the-loop with your year-end campaign success and demonstrating the impact of their gift will create the fundraising momentum you need to head into the new year.

 Year-end giving is a crowded fundraising arena.
 You’re sharing your online spotlight with a lot of worthy missions during the holidays!
 So how do you stand out?

-Utilize your online presence through the end of the year and into 2021!
+Utilize your online presence through the end of the year and into the next!
 With the hustle and bustle of the holidays over, you’re better able to stand out online and on social.
 Let’s not forget – 55% of people who interact with a nonprofit on social media end up taking action, whether it be a monetary gift or volunteering.

 Evaluate your online presence by answering the following questions: